donejs/donejs/docs/place-my-order.md

 });
 ```

-Here, we are using the expected data we defined in each fixture to compare with what we are actually getting.
+These unit tests are comparing expected data (what we we defined in the fixtures) with actual data (how the view model methods are behaving).
 Visit [http://localhost:8080/src/restaurant/list/test.html](http://localhost:8080/src/restaurant/list/test.html) to see all tests passing.

 ### Write the template

-Now that our view model is implemented and tested, we can use its data to update the template at `src/restaurant/list/list.stache` to:
+Now that our view model is implemented and tested, we'll update the restaurant list template to support the city/state selection functionality.

+Update `src/restaurant/list/list.stache` to:

 ```
 <div class="restaurants">